 On October 6, 2021, as amended on June 30, 2022, the Company entered into a binding letter of intent with 1287398 B.C.
 Ltd. ("Pubco") to complete a transaction with Pubco (the "Proposed Transaction") with the goal of creating a silver focused exploration and development company.
 The Proposed Transaction is expected to result in the transfer of the Company's wholly owned Gavilanes silver property located in Durango, Mexico to Pubco in exchange for shares of Pubco.
 Pubco has also signed a binding letter of intent with certain funds managed by Wexford Capital LP to acquire the Commonwealth silver and gold property in Cochise County, Arizona (the "Commonwealth Silver-Gold Project").
-Closing of the Proposed Transaction is subject to, among other things, Pubco acquiring the Commonwealth Silver-Gold Project in exchange for shares of Pubco, a concurrent private placement financing for proceeds of US\$5,000,000, and receipt of acceptance from the TSXV to have Pubco's common shares listed on the TSX-V. The Company continues to advance the Proposed Transaction as at the date of this MD&A.
+Closing of the Proposed Transaction is subject to, among other things, Pubco acquiring the Commonwealth Silver-Gold Project in exchange for shares of Pubco, a concurrent private placement financing for proceeds of US\$5,000,000, and receipt of acceptance from the TSXV to have Pubco's common shares listed on the TSX-V. On November 11, 2022, Barnwell Investments LLC notified the Company that they will be no longer participating in the Proposed Transaction.
+As at the date of this MD&A, the Company continues to evaluate other financing initiatives surrounding the Proposed Transaction.